divnix/digga/doc/start/bootstrapping.md

 _Note: nothing prevents you from remotely executing the boostrapping process.
 See below._

-Once your target host has booted into the live iso, you need to partion and format your disk according to the [official manual][manual].
+Once your target host has booted into the live iso, you need to partition and format your disk according to the [official manual][manual].

 ## Mount partitions